More pages in this section

 Achilles Tendon Pain

 The majority of Achilles tendon pain is of a slow onset, over-use nature – compared to a sudden acute tear or rupture of the tendon.
-Recent research however suggests this type of injury does not involve inflammation (tendonitis); instead is a weakening and degeneration of the tendon (tendinosis/ tendinopathy).
+Recent research however suggests this type of injury often does not involve inflammation (tendonitis); instead the tendon becomes weakened and degenerative (tendinosis/ tendinopathy) causing pain.

 The achilles tendon is the large tendon located in the back of the leg that connects the calf muscle to the heel.
 Enormous load goes through this tendon as it gives us the ability to toe off during walking, running and jumping activities.